 If you would like to participate live globally, then I encourage you to check out the Palate Press website to share your experience with others.
 According to Palate Press:

 “Dottie and John will host Open That Bottle Night live, on February 26, 2011, from 7 pm to 10 pm Eastern, only on Palate Press: The online wine magazine.
 Join us on OTBN to chat with Dottie and John.
 Tell us what you opened, with whom you are sharing it, and the story behind the bottle.
 This will be the first time Dottie and John have ever hosted OTBN live, so join the conversation and make it special.”

 You can also tweet about the event using the hashtag #OTBN.

 There are also many restaurants, wine shops, and groups planning events in honor of OTBN.
-For more information check out this link for a running list of participants to see if there are any in your area.

 I will probably be absent from too many online events as I plan to enjoy my bottle with the hubby over an awesome dinner at home, with no technology involved.

 So, are you planning to participate in OTBN?

 If so what bottle are you planning to open?